Teradata/stampede/README.md

 * `hive-prop` - Return one or more property definitions for [Hive](http://hive.apache.org).
 * `pig-prop` - Return one or more property definitions for [Pig](http://pig.apache.org).

+**Note:** While the `*-prop` utilities behave similarly and take similar arguments, there are some differences in the results they produce that reflect idiosyncrasies of the different implementations.
+See their help messages or `man` pages for details.

 ### Custom and Contrib Directories

 If you want to override the behavior of any particular script, drop a new version in the `custom` directory (or a subdirectory), which are added to the `PATH` first.